astronomer/docs/astro/kubernetespodoperator.md

 ## Configure task-level Pod resources

 Astro automatically allocates resources to Pods created by the KubernetesPodOperator.
-Resources used by the KubernetesPodOperator are not technically limited, which means that the operator could theoretically use any CPU and memory that's available in your Deployment to complete a task.
+Resources used by the KubernetesPodOperator are only limited by the node it runs on, which means that the operator could theoretically use any CPU and memory that's available in your Deployment to complete a task.
 Because of this, Astronomer recommends specifying [compute resource requests and limits](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/) for each task.

 To do so, define a `kubernetes.client.models.V1ResourceRequirements` object and provide that to the `container_resources` argument of the KubernetesPodOperator.
 For example: